dwyl/learn-javascript/README.md

 ```
 Try: http://repl.it/MrW

-Numbers allow us to do Maths!
+Numbers allow us to do Math!

 ```javascript
 var a = 1,